tmiland/invidious-updater/README.md

 - [X] Rewrite the update procedure - Done in 1.2.2
 - [X] Add support to deploy in Docker - Added in 1.2.3
 - [X] Added support for CentOS 7 - 1.2.4 (Docker option not supported yet)
+- [X] Add option for custom IP and Port

 ### Possible options
 - Support for auto-update check